maugenst/zip-a-folder/README.md

 [![Known Vulnerabilities](https://snyk.io/test/github/maugenst/asyncZipFolder/badge.svg?targetFile=package.json)](https://snyk.io/test/github/maugenst/asyncZipFolder?targetFile=package.json)

-# asyncZipFolder
+# asynczipfolder
-Inspired by ``zip-folder`` to just zip a folder plain into a zip file I recreated this project since zip-folder was very outdated and seemed not to be maintained anymore.
+Inspired by ``zip-folder`` to just zip a complete folder plain into a zip file I recreated this project since zip-folder was very outdated and seemed not to be maintained anymore.
 Also I added support for modern ES6 language features like promises/async/await.